Our approach was created by faculty, for faculty. The model is based on six years of research, development, application and analysis:

 Frequently Asked Questions

 Do I need to be teaching a course while I’m participating in Faculty Guild?

 Yes.
 Because the reflective practice is based on work you are currently doing in the classroom or with adaptive courseware, you need to be teaching while you are participating in the program.

 Will I be working with faculty in similar disciplines?

 Yes.
 The Faculty Guild teaching circles for Every Learner Everywhere will be constructed by discipline area.
 We believe a strong community benefits from having a common starting point.

 Every Learner Everywhere will work with partner institutions to confirm all participants and teaching circles.
 You must be teaching a class during the term, and you will need a computer or mobile device with reliable internet access.

 Who are the facilitators?

-Faculty Guild facilitators are current and former college faculty who have strong interest and expertise in evidence-based instruction.
-They became facilitators by first participating in this reflective process, then by successfully being trained in the facilitation process.
+Faculty Guild facilitators are current and former college faculty who have expertise in evidence-based instruction and active and adaptive learning.
 They have experienced many of the things you face every day.
-Their purpose is to guide the circle through the reflection process and the exploration of the instructional practices.
+Their purpose is to guide the circle through the reflection process and the exploration of instructional practices.

-No. While some local programming to interact face-to-face with peers from your institution and to celebrate your success is recommended, this activity is optional.
-As part of the start of term orientation, you will be asked to participate in one or two synchronous online meetings to meet and engage with your facilitator and circle.
-All other work is online and asynchronous so you can do it on your schedule.
+No. As part of your orientation, you will be asked to participate in one or two synchronous online meetings to engage with your facilitator and peers in your circle.
+All other work is online and asynchronous.